int128/kubelogin/docs/usage.md

 - --oidc-pkce-method=S256
 ```

-For the most providers, kubelogin automatically uses the PKCE by default.
+For the most providers, you don't need to set this option explicitly.

 ### CA certificate